sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-landing-page/index.md

 Add the following content:

-- Page title: Saunatime - Book saunas everywhere Page description: The largest online community for to find and rent a sauna.
+- Page title: Saunatime - Book saunas everywhere
+- Page description: The largest online community to find and rent a sauna.
 - Page title for social media: Book saunas everywhere
-- Page description for social media: The largest online community for to find and rent a sauna.
+- Page description for social media: The largest online community to find and rent a sauna.
 - Social media image: Add the following image